Christina Linhardt: Career

-Linhardt has released two music CDs: Circus Sanctuary and Voodoo Princess.
+Linhardt has released four music CDs titled Circus Sanctuary, Voodoo Princess, Fairytale Fetish (by electronica duo Volxtronic), and Come Again.
 She performs on vocals and flute with the Angels of Venice, and has been interviewed on LA Talk Radio, KPFK Radio and KPC Radio.
+She is also a staff writer for the California Philharmonic Orchestra.

-Linhardt played the role of "Party Clown" in Movie 43.
-She starred opposite Maximilian Schell in a production of Goethe's Faust Comes to Grand Avernue, for which she was also associate producer.
+In 2013 Linhardt played the role of "Party Clown" in Movie 43, and in 1999 starred opposite Maximilian Schell as narrator in a production of "Goethe's Faust Comes to Grand Avenue", a concert which was originally written by her father and for which she was also associate producer.
+Linhardt played "Sakina Abowath" in the 2026 movie Devil's Disciple: The Night Stalker, a role legitimized by her Romani Gypsy heritage.